-So how did Las Vegas get started?
-In July of 1930, President Herbert Hoover signed a bill authorizing the construction of what was to eventually be called the Hoover Dam.
-It was this construction project that caused an influx of workers to flood into the Las Vegas Valley seeking jobs.
-These mostly single, male workers far from home created a large scale market for entertainment and thus Las Vegas was born.
+In 1930, President Herbert Hoover signed a bill authorizing the construction of Hoover Dam.
+This construction project caused an influx of workers to the Las Vegas Valley seeking jobs.
+These mostly single male workers created a large-scale market for entertainment, and thus Las Vegas was born.

-That’s the short answer but of course there’s more to it than that.
-Here’s the whole Las Vegas creation story.
+That’s the short answer, but of course, there’s more to it than that.
+Here’s the whole story of how Las Vegas got started.

 Las Vegas In The Beginning – What’s in a Name?

-In Spanish Las Vegas means “The Meadows.”
-It is hard to believe looking at it now but at the time there were several springs and wetlands in the valley that provided an oasis of water, making the Las Vegas area a stopover point when traveling to nearby regions.
+In Spanish, Las Vegas means “The Meadows.”
+It may be hard to believe looking at it now, but at the time, there were several springs and wetlands in the valley that provided an oasis of water, making the Las Vegas area a stopover point when traveling to nearby regions.

 Las Vegas The Early Years (1855 – 1905)

-In 1902 1,800 acres of land was purchased by the Los Angeles and Salt Lake Railroad and the area began to draw a few American farmers.
-Upon completion of the railroad line from Los Angeles to Salt Lake City a larger number of Mormons began to migrate into the area.
+In 1902 1,800 acres of land were purchased by the Los Angeles and Salt Lake Railroad, and the area began to draw a few American farmers.
+Upon completion of the railroad line from Los Angeles to Salt Lake City, a larger number of Mormons began to migrate into the area.

 As wells were dug, water began to be piped into the town allowing for more robust population growth.
 This also allowed Las Vegas to become a prime water stop for trains and wagons heading to either Los Angeles or continuing east.